Do Go On - 319 - Vincent Gigante, The Oddfather

 I draw a moral line with the mafia.

-Yeah, it's fine for you to kill each other.
+It's fine me to kill each other.

 Yeah, but don't pretend to be unwell.

-Giganti's family were also an integral part of the ruse,
+Giganti's family were also an integral part of the ruse

 with his younger brother, Louis, the only brother that didn't join the mob